sidewinder040/ToDo/README.md

 # Todo C++ Project

+This project is going to be, initiially, a ToDo list for the command line.
+After the basic ToDo class has been written, command line aguments will be used to run the various commands.
+Something along the lines of Gentoo Linux's 'news' application, which uses commands such as 'news read' or 'news list'

 A C++ project with a ToDo class

-1. Create a ToDo class - to represent an item to do.
+- [x] Create a ToDo class - to represent an item to do.
+- [ ] Function to change status, e.g started or completed
-2. Create an Enum to control item status
+- [x] Create an Enum to control item status
+- [x] Todo Overloaded Constructor
-3. User an Items class to store the ToDo items.
+- [ ] User an Items class to store the ToDo items.

+# Next steps
+With todo class, add code to create a new item.
+Add Function to change status.